amitgurav04/clinic/README.md

 ## Clinic app with GDPR consents

 ### Overview
-This is Rails application for GDPR integration in clinic application.
+This is Rails application for GDPR implementation in clinic application.
 You can deploy this app on internet.
 1. User/patient can sign-up/register on clinic site.
 In registration form he will be asked for consents regarding uses of his personal information and contact details.

 2. User/patient can edit his profile.
 To Edit profile: